-Liberia, at only 43,000sq miles, is smaller than England.
+Liberia, at only 111,000sq kilometres, is around half the size of the state of Victoria, Australia.
 Its stunning coastline is characterised by swamps, lagoons and sandbars.

 Violent thunderstorms are frequent and average rainfall is over 4.6 metres a year, making it difficult to travel by road as vehicles get stuck in deep thick mud on the country’s unpaved roads.